jblindsay/whitebox-tools/readme.txt

 - Added the ability to output the average number of point returns per pulse in the LidarPointStats tool.
 - LidarTinGridding, LidarIdwIntarpolation, and LidarNearestNeighbourGridding now can interpolate the return number, number of returns, and RGB colour data associated with points in a LAS file.
+- Added the ModifyNoDataValue tool to change the NoData value in a raster.
+It updates the value in the raster header and then modifies each grid cell in the raster containing the old NoData value to the new value.
+This operation overwrites the existing raster.

 Version 0.16.0 (24-05-2019)
 - Added the MergeLineSegments and SphericalStdDevOfNormals tools.